rmorriso/dacs-javalib/README.md

 DACS is particularly well suited to providing single sign-on across organizational or departmental web servers, and to limiting access to their web-based resources.

-The dcs-javaliub project was developed to permit Java applications (server and client) to access DACS-wrapped web sites and REST APIs.
+The dacs-javaliub project was developed to permit Java applications (server and client) to access DACS-wrapped web sites and REST APIs.

+*Status*

+This project has withered on the vine for almost 5 years while development on the DACS project has continued apace.

+Please don't don't expect anything to work.